 How to design your financial routine?

-Have your to-do list ever becomes your anxiety list?
-I have a couple of hundred items in my to-do list and another thousand things I dream of doing, and finally, I don’t remember which is my priority.
-So I thought I’ll go to the absolute basics when it comes to making financial routine.
-I know can keep our investment automated, our savings automated and even our bills automated but for me, there is still a lot of active task in managing the month to month finances.
-And I do them because I do get to keep more cash, have better results to show at the end of the month.
+Here’s a basic financial roadmap I use to keep track of all the related to-dos.
+I know we can keep our investment automated, our savings automated and even our bills automated but for me, there is still a lot of active tasks in managing the month-to-month finances.
+And I do them to get more cash, have better results to show at the end of the month.

 I use Google calendar for the last few years to get things done but you could use any reminder list.
 The idea came when I need a calendar that is usable across my phone, iPad, notebook, editable offline, and free forever (fingers cross).